lamakye7/rice-crop-yield-forecasting/README.md

 # rice-crop-yield-forecasting
-The goal of this notebook is to predict the yield of rice crop at a given location using satellite data.
+The goal of this repo is to predict the yield of rice crop at a given location using satellite data.
+Performed exploratory data analysis and visualise crop yield on a map using folium.